-Carnegie African Diaspora Fellowship Programme (CADFP) for African-Born Researchers 2018/2019
+Carnegie African Diaspora Fellowship Programme (CADFP) 2020/2021 for African-Born Researchers in US and Canada

 Applications are on for the Carnegie African Diaspora Fellowship Programme (CADFP).
 CADFP is a scholar fellowship programme which regularly offers equitable, effective and mutually beneficial international higher education engagements between scholars in Africa and African Diaspora academics in Canada and the United States.
 Multifaceted, innovative projects are encouraged, which are in line with the transformations taking place in higher education between Africa and the Western world.